|• You are a

 veteran that has served in the Iraq/Afghanistan

-• I am a resident of CA. (to be eligible for a
+• You are a resident of CA. (to be eligible for a

 Service Dog, you must be a California resident